szze/SpecFlowPlus-Resources/FAQ.md

 ### I'm trying to use 32-bit assemblies on a 64-bit machine and receive a System.BadImageFormatException despite setting the environment to x86 in my .srprofile
 This is a known issue.
 As a workaround, you need to set SpecRun.exe to run as a 32-bit process.
 Do this via the [[Visual Studio/Developer Command Prompt|https://msdn.microsoft.com/en-us/library/ms229859%28v=vs.110%29.aspx]] as follows: corflags YourFolder\SpecRun.exe /32BIT+.

+### My tests are not displayed in the Test Explorer in Visual Studio 2015.
+This is an issue caused by a change in how Visual Studio handles solution-level packages.
+You can fix this issue by reinstalling the SpecFlow+ Runner NuGet packages or by adding the dependency on the `SpecRun.Runner` package to `packages.config` (`<package id="SpecRun.Runner" version="1.2.0" />`).